 The effects you can get through elemental resonance is huge.
 They can give you different effects that are helpful in combat or exploration.

-In this post, we’ll tackle the different elemental resonance, what I think they are good for and some recommendations for newbies.
+In this post, we’ll tackle the different elemental resonances, what I think they are good for and some recommendations for newbies.

 What is Elemental Resonance?